Book Title: My Gita

 The language used is so simple and easily accessible for a light reading of deep thoughts.
 Krishna suddenly became easy to understand now that the text was not sequential one but thematic.

 This is the first time that I read Gita completely from Chapter 1 to Chapter 18 while getting its main import.
 Devdutt has a wonderful way of explaining single words with multiple meanings.
-Because the fact that Samskritam was very advanced by that time and was scientific too.
+Because of the fact that Samskritam was very advanced by that time and was scientific too.
 The images included with the text helped to understand the Gita much more with ease.

 Krishna became more of a collected and a scientific person who categorized the world in material and spiritual import.
-But then at the same time, the fact remains that to be a detached householder may actually be great way to leave this world.
+But then at the same time, the fact remains that to be a detached householder may actually be a great way to leave this world.

 Devdutt explains the complex part of dharma, varnas, gunas, and the path to moksha is not about renouncing everything and going away to the forest.
-But to be within the web of delusion of this material world and act as a person who is non-judgmental about what one observes in life on Earth while anchoring faith in Krishna.
+But to be within the web of delusion of this material world and act like a person who is non-judgmental about what one observes in life on Earth while anchoring faith in Krishna.

 One of the best quotes for me were:-